 Held each year the day before graduation in St. Aloysius Church, the Baccalaureate Mass and Reception brings seniors and their families together for their final Mass as students at Gonzaga.
 As tickets are not required, it’s a great opportunity to invite family and friends who will not be able to attend the formal graduation ceremony on Sunday.

 The GMC hosts a reception for all members of the graduating class, their families and guests, and the Gonzaga faculty and staff in the Carmody Center immediately following Mass.
 In addition to refreshments and fun, there is a professional photographer available to take photos.

-Each spring, the GMC hosts a new mothers luncheon in honor of the moms and female guardians of all newly admitted students.
-It’s a wonderful opportunity for mothers of incoming students to get acquainted; meet the faculty, staff, and members of the Jesuit Community; and learn about athletics, clubs, and activities on Eye Street (including the Mothers Club!).
+Each spring, the GMC hosts a New Mothers Luncheon in honor of the moms and female guardians of all newly admitted students.
+It’s a wonderful opportunity for mothers of incoming students to get acquainted; meet the faculty, staff, and members of the Jesuit Community; and learn about Eye Street (including the Mothers Club!).